OscarB89/MyPortfolio/Week1.md

 #### Plans to achieve:
 1. Work through the Boris Bike Challenge and attend workshop
 2. Debug Ruby programs that have multiple syntax and testing errors
-3. Work through OO exercises in the course week outline, and read documentation on Class, since that's an area of weak understanding that I've identified.
+3. Work through OO exercises in the course week outline
 4. Each afternoon work for 3 hours with different paired partners, and follow best practices to maintain collaborative repos.

 #### Evidence: